fredericbonnet/helena/docs/src/helena-dialect/basic-commands.spec.md

 ```

 The `tailcall` command is a control flow command that stops the script
-with the evaluated result of another script passed as argument.
+with a `RETURN` code and the evaluated result of another script passed
+as argument.

 ### Specifications